 My parents always tell the story of how my mum went into labour with me in a strawberry field.
 Back in the long hot summer of ’83, I decided to make my way into the world while they were picking strawberries – perhaps somehow aware of the delicious berries just outside.
-I’ve always been obsessed with strawberries, they are by far my most favourite food on this planet and I think picking your own fruit is one of the nicest activities to do with kids.
-Luckily there are a few places to go strawberry picking near Bristol, take a look at this little lot:
+I’ve always been obsessed with strawberries, they are by far my most favourite food on this planet.
+Most delicious slathered in cream or bobbing around in a glass of ice cold PIMMs, but even better when you’ve plucked the strawbs yourself.
+Picking your own fruit is one of the nicest activities to do with kids, and while a few bristol strawberry picking farms have closed down in recent years, luckily there are still a few places to go strawberry picking near Bristol, just take a look at this little lot:

 Strawberry picking Bristol